Veteran and Military Services

-Press Release: Tuition Program for Law School Available for Veterans
+Press Release: Free Law School Available for Eligible Veterans

 Initiative covers costs for those qualifying under Post-9/11 GI Bill